Lee Sung-gang: Career

-Lee Sung-gang graduated with a Psychology degree from Yonsei University in 1991.
-He started his career as an animator in 1995 by directing numerous animated short films such as Soul, Lovers, Umbrella, and Ashes in the Thicket.
+Lee Sung-gang entered Yonsei university in 1981 and graduated with a Psychology degree from Yonsei University in 1991.
+Lee was originally part of a Minjung art collective called Ganeunpae (가는패) in the 1980s.
+He started his career as an animator in 1995 under the korean animation group Dal by directing numerous animated short films such as Soul, Lovers, Umbrella, and Ashes in the Thicket.
 He debuted as a feature-length animation director with My Beautiful Girl, Mari in 2002.
-For his sophomore effort, he directed the live-action feature film Texture of Skin in 2005 (which received a theater release in 2007).
+For his sophomore effort, he directed the live-action feature film Texture of Skin in 2005 (which received a theatrical release in 2007).
 He returned to animation in 2007, with Yobi, the Five Tailed Fox.

-Lee was awarded the 26th Annecy International Animated Film Festival (Grand Prix, Best Feature Film) in 2002, Animafest Zagreb (Special Award) in 2004, and Chicago International Children's Film Festival (Certificate of Excellence Prize) in 2005.
+Lee was awarded at the 26th Annecy International Animated Film Festival (Grand Prix, Best Feature Film) in 2002, Animafest Zagreb (Special Award) in 2004, and Chicago International Children's Film Festival (Certificate of Excellence Prize) in 2005.